mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 This text deals with all the asbab of ‘umum.

+- *Qawa'id al-Ahkam* by Izz al-Din b.
+'Abd al-Salam

+Ibn 'Abd al-Salam was one of the first to author an independent work on maslahah.
+His work is important for understanding the purpose of the Shari'ah and its internal rationality.

 - *Al-Ghiyathi* by Abu'l-Ma'ali al-Juwayni

-This book by al-Juwayni is one the most comprehensive works on imamah and siyasah shar'iyyah ever written.
+This book by al-Juwayni is one the most comprehensive works on imamah and siyasah shar'iyyah.
 Supplement it with *al-Ihkam* by al-Qarafi, which was written to clarify the difference between the legal opinions of a mufti, the rulings of a qadi, and the decisions of a ruler.

 - *Al-Qawa’id* by ‘Ala al-Din Ibn al-Lahham